JedStephens/prophethyperbayes/README.md

 Contact us for your business analytics and statistical needs.
 We are experts in many forecasting methods.

+The framework from which this was developed came from and owes itself greatly to Terrence Neumann's publication: http://rpubs.com/tdneumann/351073

 # About this package
 This package is provides a friendly method to perform Bayesian hyperparameter optimisation (for the prophet forecasting tool).

 # How to use
 To use this package two custom functions need to be written in the form of the template below.
-The purpose of these functions is to allow the `BayesianOptimization()` (from the *rBayesianOptimization* package) access to the hyperparameters which you seek to optimise.
+The purpose of these functions is to allow the `BayesianOptimization()` function (from the *rBayesianOptimization* package) access to the hyperparameters which you seek to optimise.
+Thereafter the call to the `BayesianOptimization()` function can be made.
+An example of this is also given.

 ## `prophet_configuration()` function
 This function exposes at a minimum the hyperparameters that are being sought to optimise.